-The code has moved to ensure it is providing a more fun, friendly and free-flowing game for all to be a part of.
+Parents and junior rugby league players will be part of a different league experience from 2017 onwards, with the code moving to ensure a more fun, friendly and free-flowing game for all to be a part of.

-The changes are part of a wider review of junior rugby league, with a focus on improving the Under 6 and 7 years of age game experience, whilst continuing to develop the overall game involvement for all levels both on and off the field.
+The changes are part of a wider review of junior rugby league, with a focus on improving the under six and seven years of age game experience, whilst continuing to develop the overall game involvement for all levels both on and off the field.

-After extensive research and consultation amongst grassroots communities, children at the younger end of the playing spectrum will be part of a playing experience from this season forward focused on more game time, increased opportunities with the ball and a positive learning environment where players are rewarded for effort rather than penalised for mistakes.
+After extensive research and consultation amongst grassroots communities, children at the younger end of the playing spectrum will be part of a playing experience from next season focussed on more game time, increased opportunities with the ball and a positive learning environment where players are rewarded for effort rather than penalised for mistakes.

 NRL Head of Football Brian Canavan said the changes to junior models of the game were designed to provide greater inclusiveness and opportunities for all participants.